Learn the secrets to staying cool while lowering your energy bills.

 A clogged air filter could add 5% to 15% to your summer’s energy costs, shorten the lifespan of your whole system, and may even be undercutting your health.
 Change the filter on your central AC system regularly—check your filter every month, especially during heavy use months (winter and summer).
 If the filter looks dirty after a month, change it.
 At a minimum, change the filter every 3 months.

 Don’t neglect this chore.
-A dirty filter can lead to poor air flow or freezing up of your unit’s evaporator coil, says James Braun, a professor of engineering and director of the Center for High-Performance Buildings at Purdue University.
+A dirty filter can lead to poor airflow or freezing up of your unit’s evaporator coil, says James Braun, an engineering professor and director of the Center for High-Performance Buildings at Purdue University.

 “If you have a badly maintained system, it can become contaminated with microorganisms that may be harmful if inhaled,” says Mark Mendell, a staff scientist with the Lawrence Berkeley National Laboratory’s Indoor Environment Group.
 Mendell mentions asthma problems and allergies as some of those possible harms.